BPHL-Molecular/Daytona_HCV/README.md

 The Kraken2 database PlusPF is needed.
 For HiPerGator users, downloading is not needed.
 It has been downloaded and configured in the pipeline.

+ivar is needed.
+The installation can be found at https://github.com/andersen-lab/ivar

 PhyTreeViz is needed.
 The installation can be found at https://github.com/moshi4/phyTreeViz.

 ## Workflow